Get Involved

 Bridgwater Together began life as a free one day event in October 2016.
 Each year it celebrates the vibrant diversity in the town through music and food, stories, dance and film from many cultures.
 If you would like to get involved in future events please contact us.

-We also plan to bring a creative contribution to Chard in 2025.
+We also plan to bring a creative contribution to Chard Together on Saturday 21st March 2026.